nathanael2005/updated/README.md

 3.  **Create a New Repository:** On GitHub, click the `+` icon in the top-right and select "New repository".
 Give it a name (e.g., `telegram-vent-bot`) and create it.

-4.  **Upload Your Code:** Follow the instructions on your new GitHub repository page under the section "...or push an existing repository from the command line" to upload your project files.
+4.  **Upload Your Code:** Follow the instructions on your new GitHub repository page under the section "...or push an existing repository from the command line".
+The commands will look something like this:
+    ```bash
+    # Connect your local folder to your GitHub repo
+    git remote add origin https://github.com/your-username/your-repo-name.git

+    # Prepare your files for upload
+    git branch -M main
+    git add .

+    # Save your files with a message
+    git commit -m "Initial commit"

+    # Upload your files
+    git push -u origin main
+    ```

 ### Step 2: Deploy on Render.com

 1.  **Sign Up:** Go to [Render.com](https://render.com) and sign up using your GitHub account.

 2.  **Create a New Service:**
-    *   On the Render Dashboard, click **New +** and select **Web Service**.
-This is their free tier.
+    *   On the Render Dashboard, click **New +** and select **Background Worker**.
     *   Connect your GitHub account and select the repository you just created.

 3.  **Configure the Service:**